Modal/Popup/Lightbox – Fluent Forms

 Don’t forget to replace the form id by your form id

-Let’s customize the popup shortcode to change the trigger button text, button design, and background-color, etc.
+Let’s customize the popup shortcode to change the trigger button text, button design, background color, etc.

 To change the button text simply add this piece of code (btn_text=”Click Me”) into your popup shortcode.
 So the ultimate popup shortcode will be

 You can also change the background color of the popup form by adding this piece of code (bg_color=”red”) inside the shortcode.
 Now the shortcode for the popup will be: